If you are experiencing a medical emergency – PLEASE CALL 911

 Did you know that drug overdose deaths have been the leading cause of accidental deaths in the United States since 2013?1

 According to the Centers for Disease Control and Prevention, nearly 70% of the more than 67,000 drug overdose deaths in 2018 involved an opioid.2 But medication safety is about more than just opioid medications – it is for all medications.

-At Family Fresh Market, we want you to have the information you need to effectively use, safely store, and properly dispose of unnecessary medications.
+At Family Fare, we want you to have the information you need to effectively use, safely store, and properly dispose of unnecessary medications.
 The resources below are intended to guide you to important safety information from some our nation’s leading safety experts.
 It does not, however, serve to replace professional medical advice.

 If you have questions about what to do with your unwanted, unused, or expired medications – please follow the link to the U.S. Food & Drug Administration (FDA) webpage.
-This page covers the preferred method of a drug disposal and what to do if that option is not readily available to you.

 Opioids are a class of drugs used to reduce pain.
-Prescription opioids are opioids prescribed to help reduce moderate to severe pain.
+Prescription Opioids are Opioids prescribed to help reduce moderate to severe pain.
 Even though these are prescribed by your healthcare professional, they may carry serious risks like opioid dependence, addiction, and even accidental overdose and death.

 Opioid use can cause dangerous reactions such as slowed or stopped breathing.
 An opioid overdose occurs when your body cannot process your Opioid intake.

 Talk to your Family Farepharmacist today to see what options are available in your area.